Yang Zhaohui (footballer, born 1998)

-Yang Zhaohui (杨朝辉; born 29 May 1998) is a Chinese footballer currently playing as a defender for Shijiazhuang Gongfu.
+Yang Zhaohui (杨朝辉; born 29 May 1998) is a Chinese footballer currently playing as a defender.

 Club career

 In 2016, while playing for Guangzhou Evergrande, he was invited to trial with Dutch side SC Heerenveen alongside compatriot Qian Yumiao.
 However, neither player was signed by Heerenveen, and they both moved to Portugal to sign for Vizela, with Yang joining on loan.
 On his return to Guangzhou, he was loaned out again, this time to fellow Chinese club Tianjin Tianhai.
 He was loaned to K3 League side Busan in 2018, where he made twelve league appearances.

 In 2019 he was linked with a loan move to Hong Kong Premier League side Kitchee, but despite spending time training with the Hong Kong club, this move failed to materialise.
 The following year, he was loaned to China League One side Beijing Chengfeng.
 He was loaned to Suzhou Dongwu in 2021, and was suspended for three games after kicking an opposition player during a China League One fixture.

 He left Guangzhou permanently in April 2022, joining fellow Chinese Super League side Chongqing Liangjiang Athletic.
 However, this stay did not last long, and in June of the same year, he joined Nanjing City, following the dissolution of Chongqing Liangjiang Athletic.